AVBODY: Symposium on the Audiovisual Body

 This workshop introduces a new audiovisual research method for inventing, analyzing, and articulating embodied knowledge.
 We will share a new notation system for structuring experimental practice and explore a collaborative editorial process to generate a new kind of audiovisual document.

 Participation on both days is required.
 The workshop will include some simple embodied songwork practice, but no specific abilities are assumed.
-Please bring with you a small portable video camera, such as a smartphone, if possible.
+If possible please bring a small portable video camera with you, such as a smartphone.

 More about the Judaica Project